numpy/numpy/doc/source/dev/depending_on_numpy.rst

-frequently, (b) use a large part of NumPy's API surface, and (c) is worried that changes in NumPy may break your code, you can set an upper bound of ``<MAJOR.MINOR + N`` with N no less than 3, and ``MAJOR.MINOR`` being the current release of NumPy [*]_.
-If you use the NumPy C-API (directly or via Cython), you can also pin the current major version to prevent ABI breakage.
+frequently, (b) use a large part of NumPy's API surface, and (c) is worried that changes in NumPy may break your code, you can set an upper bound of ``<MAJOR.MINOR + N`` with N no less than 3, and ``MAJOR.MINOR`` being the current release of NumPy.\ [#N]_ If you use the NumPy C-API (directly or via Cython), you can also pin the current major version to prevent ABI breakage.
 Note that setting an upper bound on NumPy may `affect the ability of your library to be installed alongside other, newer packages
 <https://iscinumpy.dev/post/bound-version-constraints/>`__.

-.. [*] The reason for setting ``N=3`` is that NumPy will, on the
+.. [#N] The reason for setting ``N=3`` is that NumPy will, on the
     rare occasion where it makes breaking changes, raise warnings for at least two releases.
 (NumPy releases about once every six months, so this translates to a window of at least a year;
     hence the subsequent requirement that your project releases at least on that cadence.)

 .. note::